mufasa1611/Project2-Converter/README.md

 - Click save
 - The link to the deployed website can then be found in the repository on the right menu under Environments

-- The link to my live site is here: [Units Converter](https://mufasa1611.github.io/Project2-Converter)
+- The link to my live site is here: [https://mufasa1611.github.io/Project2-Converter/](https://mufasa1611.github.io/Project2-Converter)

 ## Credits